aristoteleo/dynast-release/docs/pipeline_usage.rst

 '''''''''''''''
 The :code:`--barcode-tag` and :code:`--umi-tag` arguments are used to specify what BAM tags should be used to differentiate cells (barcode) and RNA molecules (UMI).
 If the former is not specified, all BAM alignments are assumed to be from a single cell, and if the latter is not specified, all aligned reads are assumed to be unique (i.e. no read deduplication is performed).
 If :code:`align` was used to generate the alignment BAM, then :code:`--barcode-tag CB --umi-tag UB` is recommended for UMI-based technologies (see :ref:`umi_bam_tags`), and :code:`--barcode-tag RG` is recommended for Plate-based technologies (see :ref:`plate_bam_tags`).

 The :code:`--strand` argument can be used to specify the read strand of the sequencing technology.
-Usually, the default (:code:`forward` for UMI-based technologies and :code:`unstranded` otherwise) is appropriate, but this argument may be of use for other technologies.
+Usually, the default (:code:`forward`) is appropriate, but this argument may be of use for other technologies.

 The :code:`--conversion` argument is used to specify the type of conversion that is experimentally introduced as a two-character string.
 For instance, a T>C conversion is represented as :code:`TC`, which is the default.
 Multiple conversions can be specified as a comma-delimited list, and :code:`--conversion` may be specified multiple times to indicate multiple-indexing experiments.
 For example, for an experiment that introduced T>C mutations at timepoint 1 and A>G and C>G mutations at timepoint 2, the appropriate options would be :code:`--conversion TC --conversion AG,CG`.